gggliuye/VIO/docs/ServerLocalization/CloudMatch.rst

 **Problems** of the images : We have two main problems **The intersection of the panorama images** and **Noise in the depth data**.

 * As the un-uniformed panorama images of the Faro device, as we descussed above, we sometimes have to leave a black margin in the projected pinhole image. which could be seen in the left image below (as a black line obervable in the left half).
 * As we didn't exclude all the moving people, nor other noise object.
-We could end up with lots of bruits in the lidar scan data (as shown in the right image below).
+We could end up with lots of bruits in the lidar scan data (as shown in the right image below, there are lots of shadows in the depth image).
 Which could affect the localization process, and also the 3d model reconstruction process.

 .. image:: images/problematic_images.png
    :align: center
-   :width: 60%
+   :width: 80%

 3. Localization using SIFT
 ------------------------------